Code-the-Dream-School/python-200/lessons/05_AI_intro/prompt_engineering.md

 ---

+* Articles and videos.

 If you're using AI through code (like OpenAI's API), you’ll need to set up your environment first.
 Here’s a minimal, ready-to-use setup including a helper function used throughout this lesson:

+The following function is adapted from the DeepLearning.AI website.

 ```python
 import os